michelle-morin/BestRestaurants.Solution/README.md

 #### Install dotnet script
 _Enter the command ``dotnet tool install -g dotnet-script`` in Terminal (macOS) or PowerShell (Windows)._

+### Install MySQL and MySQL Workbench

+#### on macOS:
+_Download the MySQL Community Server DMG File [here](https://dev.mysql.com/downloads/file/?id=484914).
+Follow along with the installer until you reach the configuration page.
+Once you've reached Configuration, set the following options (or user default if not specified):_
+* use legacy password encryption
+* set password (and change the password field in appsettings.json file of this repository to match your password)
+* click finish
+* open Terminal and enter the command ``echo 'export PATH="/usr/local/mysql/bin:$PATH"' >> ~/.bash_profile`` if using Git Bash.
+* Verify MySQL installation by opening Terminal and entering the command ``mysql -uroot -p{your password here, omitted brackets}``.
+If you gain access to the MySQL command line, installation is complete.
+An error (e.g., -bash: mysql: command not found) indicates something went wrong.

+_Download MySQL Workbench DMG file [here](https://dev.mysql.com/downloads/file/?id=484391).
+Install MySQL Workbench to Applications folder.
+Open MySQL Workbench and select Local instance 3306 server, then enter the password you set.
+If it connects, you're all set._

+#### on Windows:
+_Download the MySQL Web Installer [here](https://dev.mysql.com/downloads/file/?id=484919) and follow along with the installer.
+Click "Yes" if prompted to update, and accept license terms._
+* Choose Custom setup type
+* When prompted to Select Products and Features, choose the following: MySQL Server (Will be under MySQL Servers) and MySQL Workbench (Will be under Applications)
+* Select Next, then Execute.
+Wait for download and installation (can take a few minutes)
+* Advance through Configuration as follows:
+- High Availability set to Standalone.
+- Defaults are OK under Type and Networking.
+- Authentication Method set to Use Legacy Authentication Method.
+- Set password to epicodus.
+You can use your own if you want but epicodus will be assumed in the lessons.
+- Unselect Configure MySQL Server as a Windows Service.
+* Complete installation process

+_Add the MySQL environment variable to the System PATH.
+Instructions for Windows 10:_
+* Open the Control Panel and visit _System > Advanced System Settings > Environment Variables..._
+* Select _PATH..._, click _Edit..._, then _Add_.
+* Add the exact location of your MySQL installation and click _OK_.
+(This location is likely C:\Program Files\MySQL\MySQL Server 8.0\bin, but may differ depending on your specific installation.)
+* Verify installation by opening Windows PowerShell and entering the command ``mysql -uroot -p{your password here, omitted brackets}``.
+It's working correctly if you gain access to the MySQL command line.
+Exit MySQL by entering the command ``exit``.
+* Open MySQL Workbench and select Local instance 3306 server (may be named differently).
+Enter the password you set, and if it connects, you're all set.

 ### Clone this repository

 _Enter the following commands in Terminal (macOS) or PowerShell (Windows):_